 Live during the final phase.

 Codabench evaluates each upload immediately.
-The leaderboard page on this site is regenerated every 15 minutes — there can be a short lag between submission and what you see here.
+The leaderboard page on this site is regenerated every 15 minutes, so there can be a short lag between submission and what you see here.

 Final phaseAug 1 — Sep 1, 2026